mainmatter/mainmatter.com/src/posts/2024-05-24-embroider-update.md

 verify that some of the virtualisation features we are implementing work both when Ember developers are developing their app and when they are deploying to production.
-Using this new audit system also allows us to more easly investigate the contents of the build, e.g. because don’t know how Rollup is going to organize the files, so you don’t know where to look for a specific piece of code you want to verify made it into the build.
+Using this new audit system also allows us to more easly investigate the contents of the build, e.g. you don’t know how Rollup is going to organize the files, so you don’t know where to look for a specific piece of code you want to verify made it into the build.